ipv6-feet-under/WriteUps-S.H.E.L.L.CTF21/Reverse Engineering/assembly/README.md

 ```
 fun1(0x74,0x6f) + fun1(0x62,0x69)
 ```
-We can reconstruct the assembly algorithm and convert it into python:
+We can convert the assembly algorithm into python, to calculate our flag:
 ```python
 #Parameters given from the challenge
 param1= "0x74"